-Referees are AYSO volunteers and each referee must sign up as a volunteer.
+Referees are AYSO volunteers and each referee must register as a volunteer (note that registering as a volunteer includes a number of steps, so this shouldn't be left until the last minute).
 Coaches are responsible for ensuring that all of their volunteers meet this obligation.
 Referees who have not registered as volunteers will not be able to take part in AYSO games and therefore will not be able to earn Referee Points for their teams.